Simply Roofline Ltd

 In connection with the above purposes, your personal information may be transferred to, or otherwise processed by third party service providers acting on our behalf, our agents and law enforcement authorities (including the police).

-The Data Protection Act 1998 gives you the right to access information held about you.
+The GDPR gives you the right to access information held about you.
 You have the right to ask for a copy of the personal information held about you.
-You may also have the right to ask for inaccuracies in information to be corrected.
-Any access request may be subject to a fee of £10 to meet our costs.
+You also have the right to ask for inaccuracies in information to be corrected.
+Any access request is not subject to a fee unless the requests are unreasonable in which case a fee may be charged and will be disclosed at the time of request.
 A copy of the information held about you by us can be requested by writing to us at the address shown.

 Transfer of Information Abroad